ruxven/agenda_timer/README.md

 A Python-based desktop application that helps you manage and track time during meetings or presentations.
 The application provides visual timers for each agenda item, with color-coded indicators to help keep your meetings on schedule.

+This project was created with the help of the CodeLLM editor published by Abacus.ai and Claude Sonnet 3.5.

 ## Features

 - Create multiple timers for different agenda items